Tai Chi class info

 third of the Yang Cheng Fu long form.
 It takes approximately

 3 months' of a 90 minute class once per week or 4 - 6 months if you attend a one hour class once per week... longer if you are absent regularly

 during this crucial initial learning phase.
 Dropping out before

 completing the 1st third doesn't give you enough of a taste to really

-If you have regular or frequent absences from training,
+you'll learn this amazing practice.
+If you have regular or frequent

-it will take you longer to complete this first phase and, ultimately,
+absences from training, it will take you longer to complete

-the entire form.
-Stopping and starting training inevitably involves
+the 1st third and, ultimately, the entire form.
+Stopping and starting

 This is what Yang Cheng